 Q. Parking on Campus

 Parking on the King's campus is severely limited; the spots that are available are allotted on a priority basis.
-Students are advised that they may not be able to obtain parking at King's.
-Parking permits will not be issued to students in residence.
+Students are advised that they will not be able to obtain a parking permit.

 R. King's Incidental Fees